-The WV Medical Marijuana 2021 List Of Conditions includes:
+The WV Medical Marijuana 2023 List of Conditions Includes:

 Does chronic pain qualify for medical marijuana in West Virginia?

-Will minor patients diagnosed with a serious medical condition be eligible to receive medical cannabis?
+Will minor patients diagnosed with serious medical conditions be eligible to receive medical cannabis?

 Once you confirm that you meet all the WV medical card requirements, here is how you go about applying for the West Virginia medical marijuana card: